Meet Our Therapists

 • Black and white portrait of a smiling woman with long hair and a buttoned shirt.

-Elsie Martinez, MSW, LSWAIC
+Elsie Martinez, MSW, LICSW

-I'm an LSWAIC who graduated from the University of Washington, where I earned both my undergraduate and graduate degrees from the UW School of Social Work.
+I'm an LICSW who graduated from the University of Washington, where I earned both my undergraduate and graduate degrees from the UW School of Social Work.
 I've long been an advocate for mental health and neuro-affirming care.
 I specialize in working with clients who have ADHD, supported by extensive training in this area.
 I believe in meeting people where they are and draw on my background working with families to make therapy accessible and effective for all.
 I take a flexible approach that helps keep clients engaged!

 Outside of work, I enjoy spending time with my family and exploring state parks.
 One of my favorite hobbies is aquascaping my planted cherry shrimp aquarium—though I’ll admit, it looked a lot easier on YouTube!